Martin-Johnsson/ATM/README.md

 ### About
-This project is about developing my skills in the basic concepts in react.
+This project was about developing my skills in the basic concepts of React.

 ### Owner
 Martin Johnsson